cose-wg/HPKE/draft-ietf-cose-hpke.md

 - Richard Barnes

-Finally, we would like to thank Russ Housley for his contributions to the draft as a co-author of initial versions of the draft.
+Finally, we would like to thank Russ Housley for his contributions to the draft as a co-author of initial versions.

 # Acknowledgements

-We would like to thank Goeran Selander, Orie Steele, Mike Prorock, Michael Richardson, and John Mattsson for their review feedback.
+We would like to thank John Mattsson, Mike Prorock, Michael Richardson, Goeran Selander, and Orie Steele for their review feedback.